 Visit Nimman Road

 Nimman road is perfect if you are looking to stand within the city or looking for activities that do not involve extensive travel or leaving the city.

-With the Chiang Mai Ladyboy, there’s a lot of feathers and lipstick among other things.
+With the Chiang Mai Ladyboy, there are a lot of feathers and lipstick among other things.
 Plus lots of dancing and singing and a lot of laughs to be had.

-Muay Thai Boxing
+Go To A Muay Thai Boxing Match

-What NOT to Do
+What NOT To Do In Chiang Mai?

-More to be aware than telling you what not to do.
-Just that riding elephants is considered ill-treatment of the elephants.
-And going to Tiger Kingdom, that the tigers are drugged.
-So as tourists, you can vote with our money.
+More to be aware of than telling you what not to do.
+Just riding elephants is considered ill-treatment of the elephants.
+This is because elephants have to be broken in when they are babies so humans can ride.